 Corporate overhead expenses primarily consist of general and administrative expenses and other costs not directly attributable to a reportable business segment.
-Corporate overhead expenses were \$24.0 million and \$21.5 million in the three months ended March 31, 2022 and 2021, respectively.
-The increase in corporate overhead expenses is primarily due to an increase in personnel costs, consulting and professional fees.
+Corporate overhead expenses were \$31.2 million and \$24.0 million in the three months ended March 31, 2023 and 2022, respectively.
+The increase in corporate overhead expenses is primarily due to higher personnel costs as a result of investments in compliance infrastructure to meet new regulatory requirements as well as increased consulting and professional fees.